-This Electric Aggregation Plan was developed by Harrisville's Electric Aggregation Committee with due input from the public, as required under RSA 53-E. (Refer to Attachment 2 for a summary of the development process.)
+This Electric Aggregation Plan was developed by Harrisville's Electric Aggregation Committee with due input from the public, as required under RSA 53-E. Refer to Attachment 2 for a summary of the development process.

-The Electric Aggregation Committee has determined that this Electric Aggregation Plan satisfies applicable statutory requirements and is in the best, long-term interest of Harrisville and residents, businesses, and other ratepayers.
-As such, the Select Board submitted may now submit this Electric Aggregation Plan for consideration by voters at Town Meeting.
+The Electric Aggregation Committee determined that this Electric Aggregation Plan satisfies applicable statutory requirements and is in the best, long-term interest of Harrisville and residents, businesses, and other ratepayers.
+As such, the Select Board submitted this Electric Aggregation Plan for consideration by voters at Town Meeting.

-The Plan was adopted as presented Adoption of this plan at Town Meeting, by majority approval of those present and voting, establishinges Harrisville Community Power as an approved aggregation with statutory authorities defined under RSA 53-E:3 (to be exercised with due oversight and local governance, as described herein).
+The Plan was adopted as presented at Town Meeting by majority approval of those present and voting, establishing Harrisville Community Power as an approved aggregation with statutory authorities defined under RSA 53-E:3 (to be exercised with due oversight and local governance, as described herein).

-Regulations governing Community Power were subsequentlyare currently being developed by the Public Utilities CommissionPUC.
-The anticipated rules will likely require the Town to submit the approved Electric Aggregation Plan to the Commission in order to:
+Regulations governing Community Power were subsequently developed by the PUC.
+The rules require the Town to submit the approved Electric Aggregation Plan to the Commission in order to: